 You agree that electronic pages of the Website are the equivalent of written documents and that your signifying agreement or acknowledgement by "clicking" any buttons, stating "agree", (or its equivalent) or by typing "agree" (or its equivalent) where prompted by the Website shall have the same legal effect as if you had placed your signature by hand and provided hard-copy versions of such pages to the CMPA with the intention to be legally bound.

-First-time users will be given a temporary password that should be changed and personalized at first login.
+First-time users will be asked to create a new password right away.
 You agree that you will comply with the password selection guidelines as may be issued from time to time by the CMPA and that you shall change your password as prompted by the Website to reduce the potential for unauthorized use.

 You agree that, by accessing the members-only area using your user ID and password, the CMPA may use your user ID and password as the means to authenticate your identity for the purposes of using the members-only area.